anthonysicilia/modeling-non-cooperation-TACL2022/README.md

 If you use our implementation or ideas for the non-cooperative setting, please cite out paper (forthcoming).

 Please also provide appropriate citation for the original cooperative setting.

+### Comments and Concerns
+If you run into issues with the code or data, don't hesitate to contact us directly using the emails provided on our publication.
+You can also raise issues here.